Putah Creek News

 Lower Putah Creek Restoration Planning

-The Lower Putah Creek Coordinating Committee (LPCCC) and California Department of Fish and Wildlife (CDFW) Watershed Restoration Grant Program are developing conceptual habitat restoration plans and baseline habitat assessments for 30 miles of Lower Putah Creek from Monticello Dam to the Yolo Bypass.
+The Lower Putah Creek Coordinating Committee (LPCCC) and California Department of Fish and Wildlife (CDFW) are developing conceptual plans for habitat enhancement projects on Lower Putah Creek from Monticello Dam to the Yolo Bypass.
+This planning project will have significant public input so that future projects on Lower Putah Creek are scientifically sound and community-supported.

 Putah Creek Council Oral History